Xh4H/CanaryBrute3/README.md

 # CanaryBrute3
 A simple script to brtueforce 64 bits binaries with python 3

+# Before using
+**Please** read the code as I have left comments indicating what needs to be changed.

 # Introduction
 I wanted to share with you a script made in Python 3 without pwntools (pwntools has a dev3 branch which supports python3).